sf-wdi-24/modules/week-03-resetful-server-express/day-04/module-01/readme.md

 Typing in `mongo` from your shell connects to your local MongoDB instance by default.
 Now that we're there let's look over how to navigate our new database system.

-Now we'll go over [this scotch](https://scotch.io/tutorials/an-introduction-to-mongodb) tutorial while exploring what these commands actually mean using [Mongo's documentation](https://docs.mongodb.org/manual/reference/mongo-shell/).
+Now we'll go over <a href="https://scotch.io/tutorials/an-introduction-to-mongodb" target="_blank">this scotch</a> tutorial while exploring what these commands actually mean using <a href="https://docs.mongodb.org/manual/reference/mongo-shell/" target="_blank">Mongo's documentation</a>.